 Laptops will make up more than half of the computers sold in 2013.
-With that in mind, we wanted to let you know about a great little feature in Backblaze’s online backup that lets you choose whether or not we will back up the data from your laptop while it is on battery power.
+With that in mind, we wanted to let you know about a great little feature in Backblaze’s Personal Backup that lets you choose whether or not we will back up the data from your laptop while it is on battery power.

 Making the Choice